Program Type:

 Stephen D. Solomon is a Professor of Journalism at New York University, where he teaches First Amendment law.
 He is founding editor of First Amendment Watch (firstamendmentwatch.org), which provides news, commentary, and legal and historical context for the many free speech conflicts around the U.S. today A previous book, Ellery’s Protest: How One Young Man Defied Tradition and Sparked the Battle Over School Prayer, told the story of the contentious Supreme Court case in which the justices ruled that state sponsorship of prayer and Bible reading in the public schools violated the First Amendment.
 Solomon is currently working on A Republic of Rights, to be published in February 2026, that describes how the founders protected individual rights in America and built safeguards against “the monster tyranny.”
 He is a graduate of Georgetown University Law Center.

-Presented in partnership with Connecticut Public and the Friends of the Ferguson Library.
+Presented in partnership with Connecticut Public and the Friends of the Ferguson Library's Freedom to Read Committee.

 Postponed from an earlier date.
 If you'd registered to attend this program on October 8, you do not need to register again.